Get data into an Edge Processor using HTTP Event Collector

 - If the HTTP requests from your data source include a HEC token, turn off the Enable indexer acknowledgement setting on that token.

-- If the HTTP requests from your data source include a HEC token and you want to use it for authorization, make sure to turn on token authentication and add that token in the HTTP Event Collector section of the Edge Processor shared settings page.
+- If the HTTP requests from your data source include a HEC token and you want to use it for authorization, add that token in the HTTP Event Collector section of the Edge Processor shared settings page.
 See Configure HEC token authentication in the Edge Processor service and Authorization header in this topic for more information.

 - A client certificate, CA certificate, and private key that the data source can use to prove its identity.